 With cash transactions, you must maintain endless ledgers and may fund it cumbersome to track payments.
 With digital payments, all transactions are recorded on the applicable payment modes, helping you to keep a tab on your expenses.

 There is a popular adage ‘Cash is king’.
 But with India’s move towards a cashless economy and small businesses to retail giants opting to move cashless, it is only a matter of time that a cashless revolution will dethrone king cash.

-Happy shopping with the digibank by DBS debit card!
+Happy shopping with the DBS Bank debit card!
 Download the app to open savings account instantly and get your debit card!